-Counseling
+Counseling or Coaching

-The Phase II plan can be developed by participating in individual, family, couples and/or group therapy experiences, whether done at Iliff, or at an outside agency.
-Such counseling promotes fitness and competence for leadership in some or all of the following ways: addressing areas of need highlighted in the Phase I assessment; clarifying the student's professional role; building personal character; contributing to personal and spiritual maturity, and/or developing specific leadership skills.
-Typically, eight sessions are needed to fulfill the requirement.
-If students choose to use an outside counselor, they must first seek approval from the Director of the Iliff Counseling Center.
-Students are then responsible for asking their counselor to send a letter to the Iliff Counseling Center asking that the therapeutic experience be considered as fulfilling the requirement.
-Counseling for more personal issues is also available outside the formal Consultation & Guidance process as described in the Handbook section on Iliff Counseling Services.
+Students can also develop a Phase II plan that includes individual, family, couple and/or group therapy experiences.
+A plan that intends to utilize these resources would ultimately focus on fitness and competence for leadership by addressing:

+- $\circ$ areas of need highlighted in the Phase I assessment; - the student's professional role; - the growth and development of personal character; personal and spiritual maturity, and/or specific leadership skills.

+Typically, eight sessions are needed to fulfill the Phase II requirement.
+Students who choose counseling or coaching should seek approval from the Director of the ICGC.
+A list of counselors and coaches are available through the ICGC office.
+Students are responsible for asking their counselor or coach to send a letter to the Iliff Consultation and Guidance Center requesting that the therapeutic experience be considered as fulfilling the requirement.

-Spiritual Formation Experience
+Spiritual Direction

-Participating in a Spiritual Formation experience can fulfill Phase II of the Consultation & Guidance requirement.
-A program of spiritual direction that meets for at least eight sessions is acceptable for completing this requirement.
-As with all options, the Director of the Iliff Counseling Center must approve this plan.
+Another way of completing the Phase II requirements is by participating in a program of spiritual direction that meets for at least eight sessions.
+Spiritual direction is an ongoing intentional relationship with a trained director designed to deepen identity, theological clarity and vocational direction around ones spirituality.
+The Dean of the Chapel assists the Director of the ICGC in identifying students for whom spiritual direction is appropriate and in making referrals.